murex/EventStormingJournal/_posts/2023-01-27-how-to-explain-design-level-event-storming-to-your-mother.markdown

 > I'm sorry, I've lost track here.
 I'm kind of waiting for others to come up with something. (a participant)

-Design Level Event Storming is finer grain and more technical than [Big Picture](https://www.eventstormingjournal.com/categories/#big-picture).
+Design Level Event Storming is finer grain and more technical than [Big Picture]({{site.url}}{{site.baseurl}}/categories/#big-picture).
 It also relies on Domain Driven Design vocabulary to model technical concepts.
 The DDD jargon is precise but also challenging to grasp at first!

-> 💡 [The first rule of DDD]({{site.url}}/first-rule-of-ddd-is-lets-not-talk-about-ddd/): "Don't speak of DDD!"
+> 💡 [The first rule of DDD](https://philippe.bourgau.net/first-rule-of-ddd-is-lets-not-talk-about-ddd/): "Don't speak of DDD!"

 How can we provide essential DDD fluency to participants as we start the workshop?
 In a few minutes?

 ## "The picture that explains everything"

 I briefly mentioned the "Picture that explains everything" in the previous post.
-[Alberto Brandolini](https://twitter.com/ziobrando)[introduced this picture](https://leanpub.com/introducing_eventstorming) to explain how to organize stickies.
+[Alberto Brandolini](https://twitter.com/ziobrando) [introduced this picture](https://leanpub.com/introducing_eventstorming) to explain how to organize stickies.

 {% assign figure_path="/imgs/2023-01-27-how-to-explain-design-level-event-storming-to-your-mother/picture-that-explains-everything-small.jpg" | absolute_url %}

 {% assign figure_alt="Poster that explains how the different design elements of Design Level Event Storming interact with each other." %}

 {% capture figure_caption %} A drawing of "The picture that explains everything," as defined by [Alberto Brandolini](https://twitter.com/ziobrando) in his [Introducing Event Storming](https://leanpub.com/introducing_eventstorming) book.
-Here is an [Hi-Res version]({{site.url}}/imgs/2023-01-27-how-to-explain-design-level-event-storming-to-your-mother/picture-that-explains-everything.jpg)
+Here is an [Hi-Res version]({{site.url}}{{site.baseurl}}/imgs/2023-01-27-how-to-explain-design-level-event-storming-to-your-mother/picture-that-explains-everything.jpg)
 {% endcapture %}

 {% include figure image_path=figure_path alt=figure_alt caption=figure_caption %}